Going through a Minimal Assets Process with CAP

 Young woman in a blue jumper stood smiling at the camera.

-What you need to know about going through a Minimal Assets Process with CAP.
+What you need to know about going through the Minimal Assets Process with CAP.

-A Minimal Assets Process (MAP) is a version of bankruptcy available for people in Scotland.
+The Minimal Asset Process (MAP) is a version of bankruptcy available for people in Scotland.
 It’s usually suitable for people receiving benefits or lower incomes, with relatively small amounts of debt.
 CAP will check that you qualify for this before helping you with the application and submitting it for you.

 Please note

-The following information applies only to people living in Scotland.
+The following information applies only to people currently living in, or recent residents of, Scotland.

 To qualify for a MAP: